ThomasPlatts-GHub/ThomasPlatts-GHub/README.md

 # Quick Note
 My heatmap has significantly died down.
-This is not because i have stopped making projects, I am currently learning extensive C++ and will move to the GLFW library as I want to eventually simulate black holes through C++.
-Please forgive the gaps in the heatmap.
+This is not because i have stopped making projects, I am currently learning extensive C++ and Python modules.

 # Hello All!
 <ul>